Sydney Heritage Fleet

-Sydney Heritage Fleet, is the trading name of Sydney Maritime Museum Ltd., a public (non-profit) company in Sydney, New South Wales, Australia.
+Sydney Heritage Fleet, is the trading name of Sydney Maritime Museum Ltd., a public company in Sydney, New South Wales, Australia.

 The Fleet restores and operates a number of historic vessels including the barque James Craig.
 In 2003 the World Ship Trust awarded James Craig its prestigious Maritime Heritage Award.

 The offices, model workshop, some displayed boats, and the library are on Wharf 7 located in Darling Harbour.
 The James Craig is alongside the wharf.
-The fleet's shipyard is in Rozelle Bay;
+The fleet's shipyard is in Rozelle Bay.

 History

 The Lady Hopetoun and Port Jackson Marine Steam Museum was the forerunner of the Sydney Heritage Fleet.
-In 1965 a group of enthusiasts under Warwick Turner, formed the museum to preserve Sydney's 1902 VIP steam yacht Lady Hopetoun.
-The organisation later became known as the Sydney Maritime Museum Ltd. In 1998 the museum adopted the trading name Sydney Heritage Fleet, except for two years (2003/4) when 'Australian Heritage Fleet' (more accurately reflecting the fleets make up, for example the SS John Oxley has no connection to Sydney harbour) was used.
+In 1965 a group of enthusiasts under Warwick Turner formed the museum to preserve Sydney's 1902 VIP steam yacht Lady Hopetoun.
+The organisation later became known as the Sydney Maritime Museum Ltd. In 1998 the museum adopted the trading name Sydney Heritage Fleet, except for two years (2003/4) when 'Australian Heritage Fleet' was used.
 The Fleet now comprises 10 historic vessels which is amongst the largest collections of its type in the world.